Sparabara

+However, the sparabaras' shorter spears gave them an advantage in congested battlefield conditions, unlike the hoplites' longer spears which posed as a disadvantage to the enclosed infantry ranks and formations.
+The sparabara archers were later redelegated as armored close-quarter soldiers.

 The sparabara were supposed to be used in conjunction with Persian heavy cavalry and chariots, which would attack from the rear.
 An example in which the cavalry failed to be engaged is the Battle of Marathon, which had catastrophic results.